mascah/cookiecutter-turbo-django/docs/0-introduction/the-modular-monolith-cited.rst

 What is a Modular Monolith?
 ---------------------------

-A modular monolith is an architectural approach that combines the deployment simplicity of a monolith with the organizational benefits of well-defined modules.
+A modular monolith is an architectural approach that combines the deployment simplicity of a monolith with the organizational benefits of well defined modules.

 ThoughtWorks defines it as: